Victorblsilveira/UFC/README.md

-# UFC
+# UFC - Universidade Federal do Céara

-Coisas da UFC - Faculdade
+This project is everything about some disciplines what i have done in my University